steilerDev/icloud-photos-sync/pages/docs/dev/local-file-structure.md

 ## Root folder
 The root folder is specified through environment variable `DATA_DIR`.
 All assets and information are stored here:
-  * `_All-Photos` Folder (aka. `ASSET_DIR`, [see src](https://github.com/steilerDev/icloud-photos-sync/blob/main/app/src/lib/photos-library/constants.ts))
+  * `_All-Photos` folder (aka. `PRIMARY_ASSET_DIR`, [see src](https://github.com/steilerDev/icloud-photos-sync/blob/main/app/src/lib/photos-library/constants.ts))
+  * `_Shared-Photos` folder (aka. `SHARED_ASSET_DIR`, [see src](https://github.com/steilerDev/icloud-photos-sync/blob/main/app/src/lib/photos-library/constants.ts))
-  * `_Archive` Folder (aka. `ARCHIVE_DIR`, [see src](https://github.com/steilerDev/icloud-photos-sync/blob/main/app/src/lib/photos-library/constants.ts))
+  * `_Archive` folder (aka. `ARCHIVE_DIR`, [see src](https://github.com/steilerDev/icloud-photos-sync/blob/main/app/src/lib/photos-library/constants.ts))
-  * `.icloud-photos-sync.log`: Log file, overwritten upon application restart
+  * `.icloud-photos-sync.log` log file (overwritten upon application restart)
-  * `.trust-token.icloud`: The MFA trust token
+  * `.trust-token.icloud` file ( MFA trust token used for re-authentication)
   * User created folders from the iCloud Library

+### Primary Asset Dir
+The asset dir contains all assets stored in the primary iCloud Photos Library.
+Their filename is the checksum, as provided by the iCloud backend, together with the correct file extension.

+The m-time is set, based on the returned 'modified' timestamp.

-### Asset Dir
+### Shared Asset Dir
-The asset dir contains all assets stored in the iCloud Photos Library.
+The asset dir contains all assets stored in the shared iCloud Photos Library.
 Their filename is the checksum, as provided by the iCloud backend, together with the correct file extension.

 The m-time is set, based on the returned 'modified' timestamp.